-The reformulation effort investigated land management alternatives to reduce the exposure of people and property to erosive forces in the study area, as part of the iterative plan formulation process.
-Table H.1 highlights the possible land and development management alternatives that could be implemented to address the existing land use challenges.
+The reformulation effort investigated land management alternatives to reduce the exposure of people and property to erosive forces in the study area.
+Table H.1 highlights the possible land and development management alternatives that could implemented to address the existing land use challenges, and the issues that could evolve with implementation of a coastal storm reduction plan.
 This table, with supporting information, was considered by local municipalities and stakeholder groups to develop recommendations for alternatives to address these challenges.

-The evaluation of alternatives has identified that the biggest challenge is addressing building and rebuilding in erosion-prone areas.
+These meetings have identified that the biggest challenge is addressing building and rebuilding in erosion-prone areas.
 These discussions have resulted in a framework to address these concerns, which generally consider solutions that improve upon or modify the existing set of regulations that are presently in place, rather than the introduction of new land-use regulations.

-An important outcome of this analysis was the identification of the techniques that should be evaluated for possible inclusion for Federal implementation in the recommended plan, and which techniques would be recommended for inclusion in a non-federally implemented Flood Plain Management Plan (FPMP) as a component of the overall plan.
+An important outcome of this supplemental screening was the identification of the techniques that should be evaluated for possible inclusion for Federal implementation in the recommended plan, and which techniques would be recommended for inclusion in a non-federally implemented Flood Plain Management Plan (FPMP) as a component of the overall collaborative plan.
 A number of the alternatives can be included in both.
 The USACE does not possess authority to modify or implement local land use regulations; this power rests at the municipal and state levels, and thus certain alternatives are assigned only to the FPMP.
-Table H.1 shows the applicable authority to implement each alternative and who can evaluate and adapt its application.
-As it pertains to improved local land use management, NYSDOS, in cooperation with NYSDEC, is preparing model local laws that include consideration of future physical climate risk due to flooding, storm surge, and sea level rise under authority of the NYS Community Risk and Resiliency Act.
-These model laws, which include categories for zoning, floodplain development management, resilient constriction, and more, will be made available for use by municipalities.
-These model local laws can be adapted for use by municipalities that are interested in better managing risk on the local level.
+Table H.1 below shows the applicable authority to implement each alternative and who can evaluate and adapt its application.